diarmidmackenzie/sdt-condensed/CET part 1.md

 #### Comparison to previous Meta-Analyses

-Several previous (less comperhensive) meta-analyses were completed prior to 1999.
+Several previous (less comprehensive) meta-analyses were completed prior to 1999.

 Rummel and Feinberg (1988), Wiersma (1992) and Tang and Hall (1995) all conducted meta-analyses that provided support for CET.